MindfulMuse/Meeting-summarizer/README.md

 Notes

 Ensure you have ffmpeg installed on your system for audio conversion.
 The Vosk model requires downloading an appropriate language model for transcription.

 License

-This project is open-source and available for use under the MIT License.
+This project is open-source under the MIT License.